Simple and statistically sound recommendations for analysing physical theories: Problems of overlaying exclusion limits

-This issue is illustrated in \cref{fig:phi_s} using the $B$-physics observable $\phi_s$, which is a well-measured phase characterising CP violation in $B_s$ meson decays.\cite{Amhis:2019ckw} We perform \num{10000} pseudo-experiments.\footnote{In a pseudo-experiment, we simulate the random nature of a real experimental measurement using a pseudo-random number generator on a computer.
-Pseudo-experiments may be used to learn about the expected distributions of repeated measurements.} Each pseudo-experiment consists of a set of five independent Gaussian measurements of an assumed true Standard Model value of $\phi_s = -0.0369$ with statistical errors 0.078, 0.097, 0.037, 0.285, and 0.17, which are taken from real ATLAS, CMS and LHCb measurements.\footnote{See eq.~91 and table 22 in \cite{Amhis:2019ckw}.} We can then obtain the $95\%$ confidence interval from the combination of the five measurements in each experiment, and compare it to the interval resulting from taking the intersection of the five $95\%$ confidence intervals from the individual measurements.
+This issue is illustrated in \cref{fig:phi_s} using the $B$-physics observable $\phi_s$, which is a well-measured phase characterising CP-violation in $B_s$ meson decays.\cite{Amhis:2019ckw} We perform 10,000~pseudo-experiments.\footnote{In a pseudo-experiment, we simulate the random nature of a real experimental measurement using a pseudo-random number generator on a computer.
+Pseudo-experiments may be used to learn about the expected distributions of repeated measurements.} Each pseudo-experiment consists of a set of five independent Gaussian measurements of an assumed true Standard Model value of $\phi_s = -0.037$ with statistical errors 0.078, 0.097, 0.037, 0.285, and 0.17, which are taken from real ATLAS, CMS and LHCb measurements.\footnote{See Eq.~(91) and Table~22 in Ref.~\citen{Amhis:2019ckw}.} We can then obtain the $95\%$ confidence interval from the combination of the five measurements in each experiment,\footnote{We used the standard weighted-mean approach to combine the results.\cite{Zyla:2020zbs_weighted_mean}} and compare it to the interval resulting from taking the intersection of the five $95\%$ confidence intervals from the individual measurements.
 We show the first \num{100} pseudo-experiments in \cref{fig:phi_s}.
 As expected, the $95\%$ confidence interval from the combination contains the true value in $95\%$ of simulated experiments.
 The intersection of five individual $95\%$ confidence intervals, on the other hand, contains the true value in only $78\%$ of simulations.
 Thus, overlaying regions leads to inflated error rates and can create a misleading impression about the viable parameter space.
-Whilst this is a one-dimensional illustration, an identical issue would arise for the intersection of two-dimensional confidence regions.
+Whilst this is a one-dimensional illustration, an identical issue would arise for the intersection of higher-dimensional confidence regions.
 Clearly, rather than taking the intersection of reported results, one should combine likelihood functions from multiple experiments.
 Good examples can be found in the literature.\cite{Ciuchini:2000de, deAustri:2006jwj, Allanach:2007qk, Buchmueller:2011ab, Bechtle:2012zk, Fowlie:2012im, Athron:2017qdc}